Safe Recovery After Cardiac Device Implantation: Your Path to Strength

 - 3 min read

-If you’ve had a pacemaker, ICD, S-ICD, or CRT device fitted, careful movement and progressive return to activity are key for safe recovery.
-In the first 4–6 weeks avoid heavy lifting and overhead arm use on the implant side, keep your wound protected, and gradually build walking and light activity.
+If you’ve had a pacemaker, ICD, S-ICD, or CRT device fitted, careful movement and a progressive return to activity are essential for a safe recovery.
+In the first 4–6 weeks, avoid heavy lifting and overhead arm use on the implant side.
+Keep your wound protected and gradually build up walking and light activity.
 Long term, most people can enjoy moderate exercise (Borg RPE 9–13) with only a few restrictions.

 What Are Cardiac Devices?

-ICD (Implantable Cardioverter Defibrillator): Detects and treats dangerously fast rhythms with pacing or a shock.
+ICD (Implantable Cardioverter Defibrillator): This device detects and treats dangerously fast heart rhythms with pacing or a shock.

-S-ICD (Subcutaneous ICD): Sits under the skin without leads into the heart; delivers shocks but does not pace the heart.
+S-ICD (Subcutaneous ICD): This device sits under the skin without leads into the heart.
+It delivers shocks but does not pace the heart.

-CRT (Cardiac Resynchronisation Therapy): Coordinates left and right ventricle contractions, sometimes combined with defibrillator function (CRT-D).
+CRT (Cardiac Resynchronisation Therapy): This device coordinates the contractions of the left and right ventricles.
+It is sometimes combined with defibrillator function (CRT-D).

-These devices reduce the risk of sudden cardiac arrest and help regulate rhythm, but require short-term movement precautions while the leads and wound heal.
+These devices significantly reduce the risk of sudden cardiac arrest and help regulate heart rhythm.
+However, they require short-term movement precautions while the leads and wound heal.

 Early Movement Guidance (First 4–6 Weeks)

-For S-ICD: less restriction, but still avoid strong pressure or heavy stretching near the wound until healed.
+For S-ICD: There are fewer restrictions, but still avoid strong pressure or heavy stretching near the wound until it has healed.

-Wound care: Keep the site clean and dry.
-Avoid tight clothing that rubs on the wound.
-Healing usually takes 6 weeks.
+Keep the site clean and dry.
+Avoid tight clothing that rubs against the wound.
+Healing usually takes about 6 weeks.

-Lifting: Avoid heavy lifting (e.g., shopping bags, weights).
+Avoid heavy lifting, such as shopping bags or weights.
 Stick to light loads only.

-Walking: Daily walking is safe and encouraged.
-Start with 5–10 minutes, progress gradually.
+Daily walking is safe and encouraged.
+Start with 5–10 minutes and progress gradually.

-Driving: Restrictions vary (longer for ICDs, especially if implanted after cardiac arrest).
-Always check DVLA guidance and your team’s advice.
+Restrictions vary, especially for ICDs implanted after a cardiac arrest.
+Always check DVLA guidance and consult your healthcare team.

 "A little progress each day adds up to big results." – Satya Nani